Tiryaki Hasan Pasha: Biography

 After the victory of Kanije, Hasan Pasha was promoted to Beylerbey (high governor) of Bosnia, and later of Budin and Rumelia.
 Tiryaki Hasan Pasa were also planned the military strategy during the Ottoman victorious battle at Oruç Ovası.
+Later, Tiryaki Hasan Pasha manage to capture Veszprém and Palota from the Habsburg empire.
 At the end of the Long Turkish war, Tiryaki Hasan Pasha opposed the conclusive decision to end of the war which resulted in the Ottoman's some territorial losses.
-Tiryaki Hasan Pasha participated in Kuyucu Murad Pasha's campaign against the Jelali revolts in Anatolia.
-In 1608 he returned to Budin, where he died in 1611.
-Ottoman historian Mehmed Süreyya recorded Tiryaki never suffered single defeat in any battles he participated during his life.